kcjonnyc/spotify-playlist-generator/README.md

 ### POST /playlists

-The request requires a body
+The request requires a body, a sample is provided below
 ```
 {
     "user": "kcjonnyc",
     "name": "generated playlist",
     "description": "auto-generated playlist",
     "tracks": "5hc71nKsUgtwQ3z52KEKQk",
     "artists": "3mIj9lX2MWuHmhNCA7LSCW",
-	"limit": 50
+    "limit": 50,
+    "danceability": 0.45,
+    "energy": 0.3,
+    "liveness": 0.65,
+    "loudness": 0.85,
+    "mode": 1,
+    "popularity": 65,
+    "valence": 0.45
 }
 ```
-Where, tracks and artists are comma separated lists of Spotify ID's.
+Where the user is the username and the name and description are for the Spotify playlist to be created.
+Tracks and artists are comma separated lists of Spotify ID's.
 For more on Spotify ID's visit: https://beta.developer.spotify.com/documentation/web-api/#spotify-uris-and-ids

+The remainder of the fields are optional.
+Note that the limit, mode and popularity are integers while the other are floats.
+Details on what these attributes represent are documented for Spotify's recommendations endpoint: https://beta.developer.spotify.com/documentation/web-api/reference/browse/get-recommendations/

 If the operation is successful, the response will the a 200 with message "Successfully created playlist".